eclass2790/Alien_Invaders/README.md

 Not actual aliens but Turtles instead ^__^

-Connect Four project written in Python
+Alien Invaders project written in Python

 -I programmed this project in windows and have tested this code on Mac OS X as well.
 -To run this code Tkinter, numPy and IDLE and must be install to compile and run this code.